Xoraurea/tpp-executive/documentation/executive/game.md

 ### loaded : boolean

 `loaded` represents whether the player is in a loaded instance of the game – meaning a saved game has been loaded or a new game has been started.

+### traits : Array<string>

+`traits` is an array containing every trait that can be added to a character through the customisation menu, including any custom traits added through Executive by modifications.

+### customTraits : Array<string>

+`traits` is an array containing every custom trait added to the game through Executive by modifications.

 ## Functions